timisenco2015/limbikCodeChallengeFrontEnd/README.md

 ## Description

 A simple web page that fectches list of all celebrities from the database and display them to users using pagination.
 Users are allow to search by Firstname, Lastname and profession.
 The images for the celebrities are stored on AWS S3Bucket.
 It also implemented caching using rxjs mehthods.
-It is a well tested web application
+It is a well tested web application.

 ## Development server